Submit an online inquiry form regarding hospice and palliative care.

 Comfort.
 Dignity.
 Love.

 In May of 2011, The Montefiore Foundation and the Jewish Federation of Cleveland proudly announced a $1 million endowment to benefit Montefiore’s Hospice and Palliative Care programs.
 The endowment was established as a project of the Centennial Initiative for Jewish Cleveland through a generous grant from the Jules and Ruth Vinney Philanthropic Fund.
 This endowment, in memory of Jules and Ruth Vinney, was made possible through the thoughtfulness of their loving family, Les and Linda Vinney, Margo Vinney and Dr. Jeffrey Chaitoff, and Karen Jacobs and John Nielsen.
 Our new name is: Vinney Hospice and Palliative Care of Montefiore.
 Our program seeks to bring pain management and symptom control, as well as ultimate caring and compassion to those with a life-limiting illness, their caregivers, families and loved ones.
-We provide our signature care in the patient’s own home, in other healthcare and assisted living facilities, in our inpatient unit and throughout the home.
+We provide our signature care in the patient’s own home, in other healthcare and assisted living facilities at Montefiore or in our Hospice inpatient unit – Maltz Hospice House and Palliative Care Pavilion.

 The earlier a patient with a life-limiting illness enters hospice, the fuller and more enhanced the experience will be.
 The patient’s physician traditionally refers to hospice, but other healthcare professionals, family members or friends are encouraged to make referrals.